oKermorgant/log2plot/README.md

 A Python script is then used to plot the files with various options.

+## Dependencies

+* Required: C++ 17
+* Optional: [`pyvista`](https://docs.pyvista.org/version/stable/) to use meshes in the plots

+## Changes from v3

+Version 3 has heavily changed the way to add fixed or moving objects to 3D plots.
+In particular, there is no notion of desired pose when plotting a moving object associated with a 3D pose.
+Just plot it as a fixed object at the desired pose.

 ## Compilation and installation

 As of version 2, the module is ROS-agnostic and is a classical CMake package: